jborean93/PowerShell-AnsibleVault/README.md

 These cmdlets have the following requirements

 * PowerShell v3.0 or newer
-* Windows PowerShell (not PowerShell Core)
+* Windows PowerShell or PowerShell Core
-* Windows Server 2008 R2/Windows 7 or newer
+* Windows Server 2008 R2/Windows 7 or newer, including Linux

 ## Installing